Study of Coordinated Fire Attack Utilizing Acquired Structures

 “It’s very important for us to be able to have fire service partners that allow us to do these experiments outside of the lab.
 Without their support, we would not be able to get these structures and conduct this research.
 We could not do this on our own.”

-- Stephen Kerber, Vice President, Research and Director, FSRI
+- Steve Kerber, Vice President, Research and Director, FSRI

 FSRI works with Cobb County Fire & Emergency Services (Cobb County, GA) to conduct thirteen experiments across four, 10-unit garden-style apartment buildings.
 This series evaluates variables including the position of initial application of water, the ventilation method and whether the ventilation was performed prior to or after water was appalled to the fire compartment.